UjjwalPamecha/UjjwalPamecha/README.md

 - Collaborated with product, operations, and management teams to translate business requirements into actionable analytics solutions.
 - Automated recurring data collection and reporting tasks using **Python and SQL**, reducing manual effort and turnaround time.
 - Oversaw structured data collection initiatives (200–300+ records per project) with daily progress tracking.

 ---

+### **Data Analyst Intern**
+**Reach Technologies**
+**November 2024 – January 2025**

+- Collected, cleaned, and structured large datasets from multiple sources to ensure data accuracy and consistency.
+- Conducted **exploratory data analysis (EDA)** to identify trends, patterns, and correlations in advertising and business performance data.
+- Built **interactive dashboards and analytical reports** using **Tableau and Python (Matplotlib, Seaborn)**.
+- Provided **data-driven insights and recommendations** to optimize advertising strategies, enhance campaign efficiency, and improve user experience.
+- Supported business teams with analytical reporting and performance tracking.

+---